-As mentioned, the formulation of the FF index (Eq.
-1) is quite simple and only depends on the aggregated counts between the two different periods to be compared.
-The real challenge is the actual construction of the periods b and a, as the number of sensors between two time periods is not necessarily the same.
-In fact, even when the number of sensors is the same, the number of hours measured by the same sensor between two different days could be different.
-This discrepancy makes, in principle, b and a incomparable as an increase in FF between two different periods could come just as a result of having more sensors in one period.
-As a first step, we can weight each period by the mean number of active sensors at precisely that period.
+The formulation of the FF index (Equation 1) is quite simple: it is a comparison of the aggregated counts between the two different periods.
+The real challenge is the actual construction of the periods b and a, as the number of sensors between the two time periods is not necessarily the same in each case.
+In fact, even when the number of sensors is the same, the number of hours measured by the same sensor on two different days may be different.
+In principle, this discrepancy makes b and a incomparable, as an increase in FF between two different periods could be the result of having more sensors in one period than another.
+In order to adjust for this, the first measure we applied was to weight each period by the mean number of active sensors in that period.
 For example, if a = 10,000 (100 sensors) and b = 17,000 (130 sensors), the weighted counts will be a = 100, b = 130.
-The problem is that, as mentioned, the number of active sensors is not constant in a single month.
-Let us look at Figure A.1, where the number of active sensors, at every five minutes during December 2017 is plotted.
-The circadian patterns at 28 of the 30 days show it
+An additional problem is that, as mentioned above, the number of active sensors is not constant in any given month.
+Figure A - 1(a) plots the number of active sensors every five minutes during December 2017.
+When we isolate a single day from this data (Figure A - 1(b)), we can observe the precise hours in which the number of sensors is constant.